XLTools/json/README.md

 ## Testing

-It has been tested with a variety of JSON files, for compliance and accurate parsing, fully passing the [conformance tests](https://github.com/miloyip/nativejson-benchmark/tree/master/data/jsonchecker) and [roundtrip tests](https://github.com/miloyip/nativejson-benchmark/tree/master/data/roundtrip) from Milo Yip's JSON benchmarks.
+Json++ has been tested with a variety of JSON files, for compliance and accurate parsing, fully passing the [conformance tests](https://github.com/miloyip/nativejson-benchmark/tree/master/data/jsonchecker) and [roundtrip tests](https://github.com/miloyip/nativejson-benchmark/tree/master/data/roundtrip) from Milo Yip's JSON benchmarks.

 The core parser has also been extensively fuzzed (see [Fuzz Tests](/test/fuzz)), since bugs in JSON parsing can be used as attack vectors against web services.